Driver Backswing – I'm Certain This Simple Guide Will Help You To Generate More Power

 When I teach amateur golfers, I sometimes see the weight remain on the lead foot as we rotate.
 In order to coil up effectively, and generate the most power possible, it's important that you transfer your weight onto the inside of your trail heel.
 Why not try some of the best golf exercises to build up your core strength and stability, as this will help you to feel less uncomfortable with that tight, wound-up position in the backswing with driver.

-Q: What is the correct swing path for a driver?
+What is the correct swing path for a driver?

-A: The swing plane, which is how the club moves around your body, will appear to be more rounded with driver.
+The swing plane, which is how the club moves around your body, will appear to be more rounded with driver.
 That's because if you were to look at someone swing with an iron or a wedge, they are more (bent) over the ball.
 This causes their spine angle to match that position, and therefore their swing plane is more upright.

 With a driver, as the setup position is taller, the swing plane is more rounded around the body - again evidencing the necessity of the width in the golf swing to achieve this.

-Q: How long should the driver backswing be?
+How long should the driver backswing be?

-A: Many amateurs over-analyse how long the driver backswing should be, obsessing too much over the 'correct length'.
+Many amateurs over-analyse how long the backswing should be, obsessing too much over the 'correct length'.
 In reality, there is no one-size-fits-all solution.
 Look John Daly and Jon Rahm, they are at totally different ends of the backswing length spectrum, but both have wielded their driver with plenty of success throughout their respective careers.

-Barry Plummer joined Golf Monthly as a staff writer in January 2024, and now oversees the instruction section across both print and digital.
-Working closely with the Golf Monthly Top 50 Coaches, he endeavours to provide hints and tips about all aspects of the game - helping amateur golfers to shoot lower scores.
-A member at Sand Moor Golf Club in Leeds, he also looks forward to getting out on the course at least once a week.
+Barry joined Golf Monthly in January 2024, and now leads the instruction section across all platforms including print and digital.
+Working closely with Golf Monthly's Top 50 Coaches, he aims to curate and share useful tips on every aspect of the game - helping amateurs of all abilities to play better golf.
+A member at Sand Moor Golf Club in Leeds, he looks forward to getting out on the course at least once a week in the pursuit of a respectable handicap.

 Barry is currently playing: